 Light time

-Light duration is the number of hours of grow light your crop receives.
+grow light your crop receives.
 Light duration is also known as photoperiod.
 Photoperiod controls flowering, dormancy, and other biological responses in many plants.